-Upon issuance of additional partnership interests (other than the issuance of common units upon (i) conversion of Series A preferred units and (ii) exercise of the Warrants (as defined below)) our general partner will have the right, which it may from time to time assign in whole or in part to any of its affiliates, to purchase common units or other partnership interests whenever, and on the same terms that, we issue those interests to persons other than our general partner and its affiliates and beneficial owners, to the extent necessary to maintain the percentage interest of the general partner and its affiliates, including such interest represented by common units, that existed immediately prior to each issuance.
+Upon issuance of additional partnership interests (other than the issuance of common units upon the conversion of Series A preferred units) our general partner will have the right, which it may from time to time assign in whole or in part to any of its affiliates, to purchase common units or other partnership interests whenever, and on the same terms that, we issue those interests to persons other than our general partner and its affiliates and beneficial owners, to the extent necessary to maintain the percentage interest of the general partner and its affiliates, including such interest represented by common units, that existed immediately prior to each issuance.
 The holders of common units do not have preemptive rights under our partnership agreement to acquire additional common units or other partnership interests.